ultimatesource/denovogear/denovogear-code/README.txt

 14. tgt: DNM_configuration

 15. Code that indicates if the most likely DNM is a transition (4) or transversion (5)
-16. This is a flag that indicates wether the data for the site passed internal QC thresholds (for development use only).
+16. This is a flag that indicates whether the data for the site passed internal QC thresholds (for development use only).

 17-19.
 Read depth of child, parent 1 and parent 2.
 20-22.
-Root mean square of the mapping qualities of all reads mapping to the site for child, parent 1 and parent2.
+Root mean square of the mapping qualities of all reads mapping to the site for child, parent 1 and parent 2.
 Currently these values are the same for all samples when using BCF as the input format.

 Fields 17-22 are meant for filtering out low quality sites.